- Academic Dishonesty

-Students planning a leave from the institution should check with Student Accounts and Office of Student Financial Planning regarding all financial policies and procedures.
+Students planning a leave from the institution should check with Student Accounts and Office of Financial Aid regarding all financial policies and procedures.

 Students who wish to take a leave of absence after registering for courses must officially drop or withdraw from the courses in addition to completing the leave of absence form.
 Students should consult the policy on course withdrawal and tuition reimbursement.

 During this time, students should not study at another college if they plan to return to Lasell and complete their degree.
 Students on leaves of absence should be in contact with their Academic Advisor and the Office of Student Accounts.

 Any student wishing to withdraw from the University should speak with his or her academic advisor to explore the possible alternatives.
 If withdrawal is a student's final decision, the student should complete a University Withdrawal Form (see Course Withdrawal policy in this document).
 The student will be asked to speak with various professional staff from Financial Aid and Student Accounts as part of the withdrawal process.
 Students wishing to return to the College after a withdrawal must reapply.
 Please see the Readmission section of the Graduate Academic Policies in this Catalog.